-The Maritime Administration (MARAD), working in conjunction with the U.S. Coast Guard (USCG), administers the review process for granting deepwater port licenses and coordinates consultations among several Federal and applicable state agencies.
+The Maritime Administration, working in conjunction with the U.S. Coast Guard, administers the review process for granting deepwater port licenses and coordinates consultations among several Federal and applicable state agencies.
 MARAD is also charged with confirming the ability of the applicant to meet the financial requirements of the Deepwater Port Act, including the posting of the required bonds, as well as governing crew requirements for vessels.

-The USCG is instrumental in developing the environmental and marine navigation aspects of the application review process and in confirming compliance with all environmental regulations as stipulated by National Environmental Policy Act (NEPA).
+The U.S. Coast Guard is instrumental in developing the environmental and marine navigation aspects of the application review process and in confirming compliance with all environmental regulations as stipulated by National Environmental Policy Act.

-Beyond MARAD and the USCG, the U.S. Environmental Protection Agency (EPA) and Department of Commerce's National Oceanic and Atmospheric Administration (NOAA) and National Marine Fisheries Service (NMFS) have responsibilities to make recommendations regarding potential impacts of the proposed facilities on the environment in accordance with NEPA regulations, to which the port facilities are subject.
+Beyond the Maritime Administration and the U.S. Coast Guard, the U.S. Environmental Protection Agency; the Department of Commerce's National Oceanic and Atmospheric Administration and the National Marine Fisheries Service have responsibilities to make recommendations regarding potential impacts of the proposed facilities on the environment in accordance with the National Environmental Policy Act, to which the port facilities are subject.

-The Department of the Interior's (DOI) Fish and Wildlife Services (FWS) is responsible for protecting and conserving migratory birds, endangered species, marine mammals, and interjurisdictional fish.
-DOI’s Bureau of Safety and Environmental Enforcement (BSEE) governs the safety, environment, and energy resources in the ocean.
-Applicants for Federal licenses are required to consult with the FWS and BSEE to comply with certain environmental and ocean management regulations.
+The U.S. Fish and Wildlife Services is responsible for protecting and conserving migratory birds, endangered species, marine mammals, and fish.
+The Bureau of Safety and Environmental Enforcement governs the safety, environment, and energy resources in the ocean.
+Applicants for Federal licenses are required to consult with the U.S. Fish and Wildlife and the Bureau of Safety and Environmental Enforcement to comply with certain environmental and ocean management regulations.

-MARAD, working through the DOI, Bureau of Ocean Energy Management (which governs right of ways and lease block issuance) and the Department of Energy, provides insight into the benefits and consequences of the proposed facilities to the nation's energy needs.
+The Maritime Administration, working through the Bureau of Ocean Energy Management (which governs right of ways and lease block issuance) and the Department of Energy, provides insight into the benefits and consequences of the proposed facilities to the nation's energy needs.

 The U.S. Department of State provides counsel in the reconciliation of safety and environmental requirements with respect to international obligations.

-Ultimately, the MARAD has the final approval authority and responsibility to issue the Record of Decision (ROD) and License, if approved.
-The ROD and License are drafted and negotiated in close cooperation with the USCG and other cooperating agencies.
-The ROD must be issued within 90 days of the last public hearing, which by statute, must take place within 240 days after the public has been notified of a complete application.
+Ultimately, the Maritime Administration has the final approval authority and responsibility to issue the Record of Decision and License, if approved.
+The Record of Decision and License are drafted and negotiated in close cooperation with the U.S. Coast Guard and other cooperating agencies.
+The Record of Decision must be issued within 90 days of the last public hearing, which by statute, must take place within 240 days after the public has been notified of a complete application.

 How and where do companies get information to apply for a DWP license?

-Congress, in the Maritime Security Act of 2002 authorized the Deepwater Port Act (DWPA) to streamline regulations for natural gas, deepwater ports.
+Congress, in the Maritime Security Act of 2002 authorized the Deepwater Port Act to streamline regulations for natural gas and deepwater ports.
 The DWPA was subsequently codified in Title 33 of the Code of Federal Regulations (CFR) under Parts 148, 149, and 150, and this rule delineates the requirements on how to apply for a deepwater port license.
-33 CFR Part 148 provides specific information including frequently asked questions on submitting applications to own, construct, and operate LNG deepwater ports.
+Part 148 provides specific information including frequently asked questions on submitting applications to own, construct, and operate LNG deepwater ports.

 What happens if a company does not accept the conditions specified for the license?